splunk/observability-workshop/docs/module2/muting.md

 ![Resume](../images/module2/resume-notifications.png){: .zoom}

-Click on **Resume** to confirm and resume notifications for this Detector.
+Click on **Resume** to confirm and resume notifications for this detector.

 ![Resume](../images/module2/resume.png){: .shadow .center}